LibreCAD/docs/guides/blocks.rst

         - Select layer "0" and draw the object.
 The drawing's origin (0, 0) will become the reference point for the block.
         - Close the new block's drawing window and the block will be saved.

 .. important::

+    Layer "0" is a special layer that is equivalent to "no layer", similar to *color "By Block"* is equal to no specified color and *line type "By Block"* is equal to no specified line type.
+It is also the default layer for new drawings.  **Genarally layer "0" should only be used when creating blocks and should be the only layer in the drawing.**

     Pay particular attention to the :ref:`Attributes <attributes>` when creating blocks.
 In addition to the specific attributes, pen attributes (Color, Width, Line Type) also include "By Layer" and "By Block".

     #.
 Blocks with specific attributes (e.g. color set to blue, width set to 0.18 mm, etc) will retain those attributes when inserted.
 The block needs to be edited to change any attribute.
     #.
 Blocks with the attributes set to "By Layer" will adopt the attributes of the layer they are inserted to.
     #.
 Blocks with the attributes set to "By Block" will intially adopt the attributes assigned to the layer.
 The attributes can be changed with the **Attribute** tool.

-    Layer "0" is a a special layer that is equivalent to "no layer", similar to *color "By Block"* is equal to no specified color and *line type "By Block"* is equal to no specified line type.
-Layer "0" should only be used when creating blocks and should be the only layer in the drawing.

 Inserting Blocks
 ~~~~~~~~~~~~~~~~

 .. note::

     Blocks will be inserted on the current layer.
 Do not use layer "0".

-Blocks can be inserted from the **Block List** or from the **Library Browser** (see below).
+Blocks can be inserted from the **Block List** or from the **Library Browser** (see :ref:`below <uglibbrowser>`).
 Additional options are available when inserting blocks from the **Block List**.

 To insert a block: